core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Processing on the Client Side ## {#sec-caching-validation-client}

-Similar to what is defined in {{Section 5.6.2 of RFC7252}}, the client may have one or more stored responses for a GET or FETCH group request sent to the CoAP group, but cannot use any of them (e.g. because they are not fresh).
+Similar to what is defined in {{Section 5.6.2 of RFC7252}}, the client may have one or more stored responses for a GET or FETCH group request sent to the CoAP group, but cannot use any of them (e.g., because they are not fresh).

 In that case, the client can send a GET or FETCH group request, in order to give the origin servers an opportunity both to select a stored response to be used, and to update its freshness.
 As in {{RFC7252}}, this process is known as "validating" or "revalidating" the stored response.